 This Policy Circle brief will explain the process of creating and implementing regulations, explore examples of how government regulation influences your daily life, and finally, how you can make an impact.

-Whether you want to open a restaurant featuring your grandma’s Italian pasta, start a doggie day care business, braid hair, mow lawns or even teach, you can be affected by regulations at the local, state and federal level.
+Whether you want to open a restaurant featuring your grandma’s Italian pasta, take your business national, or teach at the local school, you are affected by local, state, and federal regulations.

 Why it Matters

 Innovative ventures face many challenges, such as adjusting to rapid growth, finding talent, and competing in a fast-paced and diverse economy.
-When you pile on burdensome regulations that are broadly applied, the chance for success dwindles; according to calculations for U.S. Census Bureau’s Business Dynamics Statistics, only half of startups remain in operation after five years (Kauffman Foundation).
+When you pile on burdensome regulations that are broadly applied, the chance for success dwindles.
+According to the Small Business Association, only about half of startups remain in operation after five years.